For Your First Year

 Academic Calendar

-Fall Break in October marks the halfway point of the semester.
-Dining is open but the hours may vary.
+Fall Break marks the halfway point of the semester.
+Dining services are open but the hours may vary.

 Course registration for the Spring begins the Monday following Fall Break.
 Room Renewal Requests ($) and Financial Check-In (FCI) are open.